ramyahp19/ramyahp19/README.md

 I’m passionate about building **scalable and automated applications** that bridge development and operations.
 I enjoy working with technologies like **Java, Spring Boot, Python, HTML, CSS, JavaScript, and MySQL**,
-and exploring **AWS, Docker, Jenkins, Terraform, and Kubernetes** to streamline deployment workflows.
+and exploring **AWS, Docker, Jenkins, Ansible, Terraform, and Kubernetes** to streamline deployment workflows.

 > 💡 **“Code.
 Automate.
 Deploy.
 Repeat.”**